OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 - Free inode count
 - Operating System ID

-All fields in ext4 are written to disk in little-endian order, except the journal.
+All fields in ext4 are written to disk in **little-endian** order, except the journal.

-An ext4 filesystem is split into a set of block groups.
+An ext4 filesystem is split into a set of **block groups**.
 The block allocator tries to keep each file’s blocks within the same block group to reduce seek times.
 The default block size is 4 KB, which would create a block group of 128 MB.

-For block group 0, the first 1024 bytes are unused (to allow for boot sectors, etc), and the superblock will start at the first block after block group 0, then followed by the group descriptors and a number of GDT (Group Descriptor Table) blocks.
+For **block group 0**, the first _1024 bytes_ are unused (to allow for boot sectors, etc), and the superblock will start at the first block after block group 0, then followed by the **group descriptors** and a number of **GDT** (Group Descriptor Table) blocks.
 These are followed by the data block bitmap, the inode bitmap, the inode table, and the data blocks.

 In blocks view, they are like